January 21, 2019

 Ah….breastfeeding.
 It’s a heady mixture of extreme pain, leaky boobs, nip-lash, boob access everything, along with the best snuggles you could ever imagine.
-Ya’ll know it’s no walk in the park, but there are definitely things that make it easier.
-This is my list of a few things I found made breastfeeding life more manageable.
-I’m not being paid to endorse any of this, it’s my personal opinion, born out of experience feeding my two boys.
-If you are pregnant with your first child, I apologise for the #realchat about the realities of breastfeeding life.
+All you really need to breastfeed is your baby and your boobs, but there are definitely things that make it easier.
+This is our list of the top five things we found made breastfeeding life more manageable.
+If you are pregnant with your first child, here is some #realchat about the realities of breastfeeding life.

 I was gifted ten or so cloth nappies before I had O Boy, with the giver saying “trust me, these will come in handy”.
 And yes, they certainly did!
 Not only are they great as a burp cloth for catching those unwanted spews, but I also used them to soak up excess milk (if you haven’t had your baby yet, keep reading).
 Especially in those early days, it is not uncommon for whichever breast you are not feeding on to leak for almost the entire feed.
 In the middle of the night I didn’t bother to use my haakaa (more on that below) so I would just use an old cloth nappy over my boob to soak all the excess milk up.
 These little beauties are inexpensive, can be chucked in a normal wash, they are quite soft, and very absorbent.
 My tip – get a lot (ten plus) as you will go through them!
 And keep one everywhere - couch, nappy bag, bedroom, car...you get the idea.